erastus-1/Quotes/Angular apps/example5/quotes/README.md

 **Known Bugs**

-The fields pop required error after submission.
+The fields pop up the required error message after submission.
 The user can still be able to submit a form without filling out all fields.
 The user can also submit an empty form.